aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

-# Base Infrastructure
+# Base Infrasturcure

 This repository defines the infrastructure to setup your MLOps platform.

 ```
 .